Montréal’s best buvettes

 209 Saint-Paul Street West | Website

-At Old Montréal’s Buvette Pastek, you can snack on specialties such as imported seafood conservas and charcuterie platters as well as feast on more elaborate dishes such as beef tartare, seared scallops or hanger steak.
-It’s open from early morning until late night as well as for weekend brunch.
+At Old Montréal’s Buvette Pastek, you can snack on specialties such as imported seafood conservas and charcuterie platters as well as feast on more elaborate dishes such as beef tartare, clams in wine sauce or a ribeye with mashed potato.

 Buvette chez Simone